Current School Programs

 North American Mammals – Grades 1-2

 Join us for some furry fun on a tour of our Wildlife Diorama Hall.
-Students employ their observational skills to identify a number of scientific concepts including classification, physical and behavioral adaptation, communication, and habitat.
-Hands-on activities include working with animal skins, skulls, scat, and habitat and adaptation identification.
+Students employ their observational skills to identify a number of scientific concepts including physical and behavioral adaptation, communication, and habitat.
+Hands-on activities include working with animal skins, skulls, and scat, and habitat and adaptation identification.

 Sea Monsters of Nebraska – Grades 1-2

 Did you know Nebraska was covered with an inland sea when dinosaurs walked the land?
 As we tour our Fossils exhibit, we’ll explore the Cretaceous creatures that swam in our seas, including the life-sized Tylosaurus!
 We will end the class by digging up clues to Nebraska’s prehistoric environment.

 Plains Indian Family – Grades 1-3

 Students travel back to the 19th century as they discover what life was like for the Plains Indians.
 We will explore clothing, food, shelter, and gender roles with a guided tour of

 the People on the Plains exhibit.
 Students will learn Native American dancing and make a souvenir winter count slap bracelet.